-Reform Paganism is a new branch of the tree of Paganism on which blossom many distinct traditions, each with their own evolving formulations of belief aspiring to ineffable Truth.
+Reform Paganism is an anti-orthodoxic branch of the Great Tree of Paganism on which blossom many distinct traditions, each with their own evolving formulations of belief aspiring to ineffable Truth.

-Whatever our specific beliefs at any particular step on our paths of spiritual development, however, at the present moment in the Pagan Reformation, we generally find a common point of reference—a starting point for conversation—in the Fifteen Theses of the Pagan Reformation, symbolized by the fifteen rays of our Shining Pentagram:
+Whatever our specific beliefs at any particular step on our paths of individual and collective spiritual development, however, at the present moment in the Pagan Reformation, we generally find a common point of reference—a starting point for conversation—in our Fifteen Theses, symbolized by the fifteen rays of our Shining Pentagram:

 - “Naturalism”: Reform Paganism grows from deep and inseverable roots in Nature, which is, however proximately or distantly, the progenitor of all expressions of human spirituality.